(00) negative_space — board advisory & expert product leadership

 software is getting cheaper. the hard part is everything around it.

-i've shipped products across the full physical-digital spectrum: locker hardware and in-store return kiosks (Amazon Locker+), ceiling-mounted camera arrays and sensor gateways (Just Walk Out), RF-based home security hardware (Ring), and integrated counter-drone hardware suites — RF sensors, radar, cameras, acoustic arrays, and electronic warfare effectors (Dedrone). in every case, the product challenge wasn't the software alone — it was the integration of software with physical systems, deployment at scale, and reliability in uncontrolled environments.
+i've built products across the full physical-digital spectrum — and shipped all but one: locker hardware and in-store return kiosks (Amazon Locker+), ceiling-mounted camera arrays and sensor gateways (Just Walk Out), multiple RF detection sensors and a handheld RF jammer, with next-generation products in progress (Dedrone). the one that didn't ship: a new category of RF-based home security hardware at Ring, taken through DVT units and a beta app. in every case, the product challenge wasn't the software alone — it was the integration of software with physical systems, deployment at scale, and reliability in uncontrolled environments.

 this is what i mean when i say the bottlenecks are shifting. the model is increasingly a commodity. the hard problems are: how do you deploy sensors reliably across 1,000+ sites in 33 countries? how do you build HITL operations that maintain AI quality at scale? how do you fuse data from four different sensor modalities into a real-time operating picture? how do you make an orchestration layer that serves 200M+ viewers while satisfying competing business objectives? these are operations, integration, and systems problems — not model problems.